Back to Blog

 Let's say you owe $1,000 on a card with a $10,000 limit.
 Your bank might require a minimum monthly payment of $50.
 However, for mortgage purposes, they will assess that card as requiring a payment of $500-based on the limit, not the balance.

 This can be a big shock for first home buyers or anyone refinancing.
-You may be penalised for access to debt you’ve never used and don’t intend to.
-That’s why it’s often recommended to reduce your credit limit—or even cancel unused cards—when preparing your application.
+That's why it's often recommended to reduce your credit limit-or even cancel unused cards-when preparing your application.

 Should You Consolidate Credit Card Debt into Your Mortgage?

-On the surface, rolling high-interest debt (like a credit card at 20% interest) into a home loan (currently around 6-7%) seems like a smart move.
-And it can be—if it’s managed carefully.
+On the surface, rolling high-interest debt into a home loan seems like a smart move.
+And it can be-if it's managed carefully.

 But there's a catch.
 Mortgages are typically 25- to 30-year terms.
 Spreading short-term debt over three decades means you might end up paying more interest in the long run, even at a lower rate.